KittyGiraudel/sass-guidelines/index.md

 ## Lists

 Lists are the Sass equivalent of arrays.
-It is a flat data structure (unlike [maps](#maps)) intended to store values of any type (including lists, leading to nested lists).
+A list is a flat data structure (unlike [maps](#maps)) intended to store values of any type (including lists, leading to nested lists).

 Lists should respect the following guidelines: